 The essential thing you will need for farming is food for the animals.
 Get some of that before you start!

 Cows and sheep eat wheat.
-Pigs eat carrots.
+Pigs eat carrots, potatoes or beetroot.
 Chickens eat seeds (most easily obtained from wheat or long grass, but they will eat any kind of seed, such as pumpkin or melon seeds).

 How to build the farm

 First you will want to build an enclosure, either a small pen or a large field, in which to keep your animals.
 This can be indoors or outdoors, but it needs to be somewhere that you can lead the animals to, so outdoors is easier.
 If you’re raising sheep for wool, you will need a large grass floor so that they can eat and regrow their wool.

 Fences form a barrier that is 1½ blocks high, so that mobs (or players) can’t jump over it.
 Fences are crafted from wooden sticks, and automatically connect together when placed next to each other.
 Gates act as a way to get through fences, and are opened or closed with a right-click.

 An alternative to gates is to place a block of dirt one block away from the fence, so that you can jump out of the field.